 About the Program

-Fellows are exposed to a large volume of patients with Parkinson's disease (PD), dystonia, tremor, Huntington's disease (HD), and other movement disorders as well as training in botulinum toxin therapy and deep brain stimulation (DBS).
+Fellows are exposed to a large volume and range of patients with Parkinson's disease (PD), dystonia, tremor, Huntington's disease (HD), and other movement disorders as well as training in botulinum toxin therapy and deep brain stimulation (DBS).
 Training consists of one to two years of post-residency clinical education and research opportunities.
-Our physicians conduct clinical trials in PD, dystonia, HD, and tremor disorders.

 Duke University is an international destination for the implantation and management of DBS for various movement disorders.
 The intraoperative monitoring of DBS patients and the effects of DBS on basal ganglia function offer collaborative work and an opportunity for fellowship focus.
 Fellows will have the opportunity to participate in patient testing during DBS surgery and will become familiar with programming DBS pulse generators to optimize clinical benefit.
 Fellows will participate in a monthly DBS conference to discuss candidate patients and avenues to managing patient expectations as well as review prior surgical patients' results.